aditya123412/SuperFileExplorer/README.md

 # SuperFileExplorer
-A file explorer application with some added functionality
+A file explorer application designed in WPF with some added functionality